gve-vse-tim/BRKCLD-2002-CLUS20/README.md

 ### Requirements

-With a CentOS based image, the mod_wsgi and psycopg2 python modules are provided by the operating systems, via the software collections (SCL).
+With a CentOS 8 based image, the mod_wsgi and psycopg2 python modules are provided by the operating system package manager and including in the virtual environment via **--system-site-packages** option to **virtualenv**

 - Python >= 3.6
 - Psycopg2 >= 2.7